Setting up the Recipe app

 bin/rails test:allon your machine

-When you are ready, continue to Kinds of Rails tests (and when to use each).
+When you are ready, continue to Types of Tests in the Rails World.